NexPlayer/Android-SDK/advanced.md

 Implements `NexPlayer.IListener`.

-#### void onPictureTimingInfo (NexPlayer mp,NexPictureTimingInfo[ ]arrPictureTimingInfo)**
+#### void onPictureTimingInfo (NexPlayer mp, NexPictureTimingInfo[ ] arrPictureTimingInfo)**

 This method provides SEI picture timing information about video frames of H.264 content when available.

-This method is called when *ENABLE_H264_SEI* is enabled and the H.264 content contains supplemental en- hancement information (SEI).
+This method is called when *ENABLE_H264_SEI* is enabled and the H.264 content contains supplemental enhancement information (SEI).
 While SEI may include a variety of attributes, this method specifically receives SEI picture timing information when available.

 `NexPlayer`™ delivers the timing information through this method by passing an instance of `NexPictureTimingInfo`